Paperpile/bugsnag-js/README.md

 cd ./packages/plugin-electron-app && npm run prebuild:x64 && cd -
 cd ./packages/plugin-electron-client-state-persistence && npm run prebuild:x64 && cd -
 ```
+- Finally, to build `.tgz` packages, use `./buildPackages.sh`.
+This creates a tarball of each package we need, and we can then reference them in our `desktop` project.
+This is because `bugsnag-js` is a monorepo with subpackages, and `yarn` doesn't allow referencing subpackages directly.

 <div align="center">
   <a href="https://www.bugsnag.com/platforms/javascript">